-This beautiful beachfront resort in Nusa Dua is a hit with kiddos thanks to its four different swimming pools – including a Kids’ Pool and a Lazy River – and a spacious kids’ club that features a soft play area with ball pit, video games, toys, and heaps of fun daily activities.
+This beautiful beachfront resort in Nusa Dua is a hit with kiddos thanks to its four swimming pools – including a Kids’ Pool and a Lazy River – and a spacious kids’ club that features a soft play area with ball pit, video games, toys, and heaps of fun daily activities.

-We were lucky enough to visit this gorgeous Ubud resort with our then-toddler shortly after it opened in 2015, and it’s only gotten better since then!
-The “Mini Explorers” program for kids 5 and up is like an immersive eco day camp, where kiddos can learn all about Balinese culture, food, healing traditions, and environmental sustainability.
-Who wouldn’t want to start their day with a “Jungle Gym hike?
-And munchkins of all ages will love the open-air kids’ club, which has its own chickens and bunny rabbits, along with all sorts of art activities.
+The Mini Explorers program for kids 5 and up at this Ubud resort is like an immersive eco day camp, where kiddos can learn all about Balinese culture, food, healing traditions, and environmental sustainability.
+Who wouldn’t want to start their day with a Jungle Gym hike?
+And munchkins of all ages will love the open-air hotel kids’ club, which has its own chickens and bunny rabbits, along with all sorts of art activities.

 If you simply want a change of scenery, make a quick escape to Batam and this all-suites resort, which is perfect for families.
 You’ll find four swimming pools (one indoor and three outdoor, including one with a waterslide); a kids’ club with lots of fun daily activities; a nice playground for children of all ages, and even paintball for the older ones (or adventurous parents who aren’t afraid of bruising!).